eudaemonic-one/Lifelong-Learning/Java/Effective Java/4 Classes and Interfaces.md

   * “By convention, skeletal implementation classes are called `Abstract`*Interface*, where *Interface* is the name of the interface they implement.”
   * “Because skeletal implementations are designed for inheritance, you should follow all of the design and documentation guidelines in Item 19.”
 * “A minor variant on the skeletal implementation is the *simple implementation*, exemplified by `AbstractMap.SimpleEntry`.
 A simple implementation is like a skeletal implementation in that it implements an interface and is designed for inheritance, but it differs in that it isn’t abstract: it is the simplest possible working implementation.
 You can use it as it stands or subclass it as circumstances warrant.”

+## Item 21: Design interfaces for posterity

+* “Prior to Java 8, it was impossible to add methods to interfaces without breaking existing implementations.”
+  * “If you added a new method to an interface, existing implementations would, in general, lack the method, resulting in a compile-time error.”
+  * “In Java 8, the default method construct was added [JLS 9.4], with the intent of allowing the addition of methods to existing interfaces. ”
+  * “But adding new methods to existing interfaces is fraught with risk.”
+* “The declaration for a default method includes a *default implementation* that is used by all classes that implement the interface but do not implement the default method.”
+  * “Default methods are “injected” into existing implementations without the knowledge or consent of their implementors.”
+  * **“It is not always possible to write a default method that maintains all invariants of every conceivable implementation.”**
+* **“In the presence of default methods, existing implementations of an interface may compile without error or warning but fail at runtime.”**
+* “It is also worth noting that default methods were not designed to support removing methods from interfaces or changing the signatures of existing methods.
+Neither of these interface changes is possible without breaking existing clients.”
+* “The moral is clear.
+Even though default methods are now a part of the Java platform, **it is still of the utmost importance to design interfaces with great care**.”
+* **“While it may be possible to correct some interface flaws after an interface is released, you cannot count on it.”**